mettw/CSTMWS/README.md

 The file 'runcst_oop.mlx' contains an example LiveScript that uses the CSTMWS class.
 It also contains the text of the CST documentation "Application Note – Calling CST Studio from Matlab".
-Note that you won't be able to run this file since it loads a pre-existing CST MWS file that is not included in this repository - This is just an example to get you started.

 This is *not* a general purpose port of CST's VBScript but is only intended for running studies on an existing CST MWS file.